sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Updating.md

 ![Display of the list of available extensions.](resources/images/installationAndLaunching/dialog_install_2.png)

-Choose the ones you want to install (or update) and click "Next…".
+Choose the ones you want to install (or update) and click "Next...".
 A summary page will appear, indicating which plugins will actually be installed (since some plugins might require additional plugins to run properly), followed by a license page that you have to accept.
 GAMA will then proceed to the installation (that can be cancelled any time) of the plugins chosen.

 During the course of the installation, you might receive the following warning, that you can dismiss by clicking "OK".